kimbring2/DeepSoccer/README.md

 # 7. Sim2Real method
 ## 1) Concept intruction
 Unlike humans, robots cannot respond appropriately to environment that is different from the simulation environment.
 Therefore, the real world information must be converted to the simulation environment.
+Recently, there are several ways to apply deep learning to these Sim2Real.
+One of method is using Neural Style Transfer and another is applying CycleGAN.
+I apply both of methods to DeepSoccer and check it is working properly.

 ## 2) Style transfer approach
 <img src="/image/raw-video.gif" width="530"> <img src="/image/styled-video.gif" width="300">